 South Carolina: Slice Co.

-When Toddy Lucey and his wife took a trip to Charleston to visit friends in 2015, they fell head over heels for the city’s Southern-tinged charm.
+When Todd Lucey and his wife took a trip to Charleston to visit friends in 2015, they fell head over heels for the city’s Southern-tinged charm.
 About a year later, in a leap of faith, they relocated to Chucktown.
 When the couple was unable to find slices quite like home in their newly adopted city, Lucey took it upon himself to bring authentic New York pizza down south.
-On May 5, 2017, he opened Slice Co. inside Workshop, an exploratory food court in North Charleston.
-He hasn’t looked back.
+On May 5, 2017, he opened Slice Co. inside Workshop, an exploratory food court in North Charleston, then moved the shop to a permanent location along Savannah Highway.
+He hasn't looked back.
 The shop sells more pepperoni slices and whole pies than anything else in about a two to one margin, but the square Grandma slice is starting to pick up steam.

 The combination of carefully sourced small-lot coffee and meticulously made Italian fare offered by the Starbucks Reserve Princi collaboration is proving to be a siren call of the artisanal sort for Seattle locals.
 They’ve been flocking to the Starbucks Reserve Roastery in droves for famed Italian baker Rocco Princi’s flaky cornetti, freshly baked bread and, of course, his flavorful focaccia pizza.
 Each one is layered with vibrant housemade pomodoro sauce, then topped with an impeccable array of Italian ingredients like imported mozzarella di bufala, speck, twenty-month-aged prosciutto, Scamorza cheese, roasted eggplant and a rainbow of pepper varieties.
 These traditional Italian rectangular-shaped pies are served al taglio, literally translating to “by the cut,” so you can indulge in just a slice — or as many variations as you’d like.